sirtopaz/sgervais_crbl_interview/README.md

 ## Solution

 - Created utility component `LogDataProvider` - handles call to API, formats logs for view, sets up context.
 To meet AC4 used streaming to add responses into state instead of waiting for whole file to download
-- Created component `LogEventTable` - handles display of events in tabular form.
+- Created visual component `LogEventTable` - handles display of events in tabular form.
 Due to extremely large data sets, added pagination to manage display issues.
 Meets AC2 and AC3
 - Created page `LogView` - handles wrapping of logging table simulating a page in a bigger application by connecting the context to the display of that data
+- Created Unit tests - examples of various types of unit testing including simple utility testing (hooks), data provider testing (with global mocks), UI component testing (with visual verfication, HTML expectation and user interaction results).
+Meets AC1

 ### Package choices